sooriyaarachchi/pybites.github.io-src/content/codechallenge01_wordvalues_p1.md

 Tags: scrabble, tdd, code challenges, github, learning
 Slug: codechallenge01_wordvalues_p1
 Authors: PyBites
-Summary: Calculate the (language) dictionary word that would have the most value in Scrabble
+Summary: Our first weekly code challenge is to calculate the (language) dictionary word that would have the most value in Scrabble.
+Enjoy and let us know if you like this format.
 cover: images/featured/pybites-code-challenges.png

 ## Welcome to PyBites Code Challenges